Skip to main content

 Identifier: RG.004.01

 Scope and Contents Handwritten letter from N.D.
 Pendleton to Bishop William F. Pendleton.
 No date.
 Pendleton discusses plans for the upcoming Pittsburgh Assembly.
-He has been assuming that W.F.P. will preach on the Assembly Sunday, but he has not had confirmation of this.
+He has been assuming that W.F.P. will preach on the Assembly Sunday, but he has had no confirmation of this.
 In case W.F.P. is unwilling to preach, Pendleton requests that W.F.P. assign a visiting minister to fill the pulpit.
 There is a banquet planned for the Friday night which will include a musical program and time for speeches and addresses.
 It...

 Dates: 1890 - 1937